 If you’re always waiting for perfection in your business, you’ll never launch that dream business or start on the journey towards freedom.
 Sarah Baker, business coach and founder of That Freedom Life, stresses to us that, “consistency trumps perfectionism, every time”.

 Launch, push, create, and then keep grinding.
-Having started her business while embarking on a trip around the world, Sarah knows first hand that the key to success sometimes is to start before you’re ready.
+Having started her business while embarking on a trip around the world, Sarah knows firsthand that the key to success sometimes is to start before you’re ready.

 #6: Follow Your Flow

 This might be the part of entrepreneurship that people are most attracted to, the ability to create your own work schedule.
-If you moan and groan every morning when your alarms wakes you before the sun has risen (no judgment, I can relate), then the 9-to-5 grind might not go with your natural flow.
-Emily Merrell, founder of the Six Degrees Society, knows that if you identify as a night owl, then it’s time to follow your flow and dedicate a few nights a week to your side hustle!
+If you moan and groan every morning when your alarms wake you before the sun has risen (no judgment, I can relate), then the 9-to-5 grind might not go with your natural flow.
+Emily Merrell, the founder of the Six Degrees Society, knows that if you identify as a night owl, then it’s time to follow your flow and dedicate a few nights a week to your side hustle!
 If you’re a morning worker, learn how to prioritize this work time for you and your side hustle to ensure you’re making small steps to your big goals.

 #7: Maybe don’t throw caution to the wind… entirely

-Emily Merrell also hit us with a hard dose of reality that those picture-perfect Instagram feeds hide so well… yo girl has still gotta eat.
+Emily Merrell also hit us with a hard dose of reality that that picture-perfect Instagram feeds hide so well… yo girl has still gotta eat.
 Emily reminded us that, as we embark on this freedom journey, we also have to ensure we are taking care of ourselves and our personal finances.